 They are quite common, and people who get them often get them repeatedly.

-Bottom Line: Lemon juice may help prevent kidney stones from re-forming.
+kidney stones.
 However, more quality research is needed.

 Iron deficiency anemia is quite common.
 It occurs when you don’t get enough iron from the foods you eat.

 Your gut absorbs iron from meat, chicken, and fish (known as heme iron) very easily, while iron from plant sources (non-heme iron) not as easily.
 However, this absorption can be improved by consuming vitamin C and citric acid.

 Because lemons contain both vitamin C and citric acid, they may protect against anemia by ensuring that you absorb as much iron as possible from your diet.